 Please don’t do this if you are new to wallpaper.
 It looks like a good idea for some spaces.
 Unfortunately you will be working against gravity.
 A horizontal installation in peel and stick wallpaper is extremely difficult without experience.

-The wrong professional
+No. 7: The wrong professional

 Finding the right installer guarantees a successful wallpaper.
 Look always for someone how is willing to asses you wall prior installing: check if your wall has any deformation or needs some repair prior wallpapering.

 Ask your installer to read the instructions prior starting, if possible consult them prior ordering the wallpaper about the materials you intend to purchase.
 They might feel more comfortable with a Traditional Wallpaper.